paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 ## Video B

-Various attempts were made to identify the aircraft position and speed from video B (the security camera video).
-The following measurements were made, once the camera heading and resolution were known:
+Various unsuccessful attempts were made to identify the aircraft position and speed from video B (the security camera video).
+The following measurements, once the camera heading and resolution were known, could be converted to the aircraft's position:

 1. The bearing of the aircraft from the camera.
 2. The range of the aircraft from the apparent height of the top of the tail above ground.